xMrPsyco/PyThegs/README.md

 This project is about collecting about products on the website from nike.
 This script was more for the fun but you can use it for marketing analysis.
 For this project I have used the libraries requests, BeautifulSoup, selenium, csv and time.
 To run this script, you only have to run this script.

+The next version of this project would include a project that allows you to monitor a product that is out of stock and when it comes available, you will get a notify in discord.